kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - 4.37 O
   - Olesm and Pisces argue.
 Then they realize their similarities.
 An unlikely friendship emerges.
   - Olesm and Pisces investigate the crypt.
 They find a secret room.
 Calruz might be alive.
+- 4.38 B
+  - Reynold is driving Magnolia around everywhere.
+She meets [Lady] Rie to learn of the [Emporer].
+  - Reynold is sent to Celum to pick up Zel.
+He encounters the Goblin Lord's army and kills some.
+  - Zel starts his meeting with Magnolia.
+Magnolia reveals her primary ambition is peace.
+- 4.39 G
+  - ?

 ## Volume 1